 During the AMPE, the peers negotiate, and agree upon, a pairwise ciphersuite and a group cipher suite.
 They also establish a mesh TKSA and mesh GTKSA to be used with the pairwise cipher suite and group cipher suite, respectively.

-When dot11MeshSecurityActivated is true, all mesh Data frames and individually addressed Managementframes (excluding Authentication frames and self-protected Management frames) shall be protected by the mesh TKSA, and all group addressed Data frames and group addressed Management frames that are indicated as “Group Addressed Privacy” in Table 9-47 (Category values) shall be protected by the mesh GTKSA.
+When dot11MeshSecurityActivated is true, all individually addressed mesh Data frames and individually addressed robust Management frames (see 12.2.8 (Requirements for robust management frame protection)) shall be protected by the mesh TKSA, and all group addressed Data frames and group addressed Action frames that are indicated as “Group Addressed Privacy” in Table 9-47 (Category values) shall be protected by the mesh GTKSA.

+When dot11RSNAProtectedManagementFramesActivated is true, group addressed robust Management frames that are not protected by the mesh GTKSA shall be protected using BIP (see 11.13 (Group addressed robust management frame procedures)).

 Reference: